 Pipeshark’s Outstanding Work Has Been Featured In Industry Publications

-We continue to be your landscape’s best friend by the way we lay out and pursue our work.
-We expanded into other trenchless technologies and now offer pipe bursting, pipe lining, and pipe boring.
+We continue to be your landscape’s best friend, by the way, we layout and pursue our work.
+We expanded into other trenchless technologies and now offer pipe bursting, trenchless pipe lining, and pipe boring.
 Furthermore, we found we could often combine different techniques to get even better results.
-We’ve been called to help in to many situations with difficult working conditions or really tight timelines.
-We’ve been successful in solving many problems that required creative use of trenchless technologies, a concrete plan and the discipline to adhere to the plan.
+We’ve been called to help in many situations with difficult working conditions or really tight timelines.
+We’ve been successful in solving many problems that required creative use of trenchless technologies, a concrete plan, and the discipline to adhere to the plan.